SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 #### Introduction
 {: #sec-live-firmware-activation-intro}

-Where a CCA implementation has implemented Live Firmware Activation, firmware components within the CCA Platform can be updated while the host is running, without requiring a reset of the host.
+Where a CCA implementation has implemented Live Firmware Activation (LFA), firmware components within the CCA Platform can be updated while the host is running, without requiring a reset of the host.